tssan/cftutorials/content/Tutorials/static-page-generator.md

 > if `virtualenv` command is not found then you must install it by: `sudo apt install python3-pip` and then `sudo pip3 install virtualenv`

-That's it!
-All preparation is completed.
+That's it.
 Now we can install Pelican and start using it to create blog!

 ## Step 2: Installing Pelican